SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 failed to identify the indirect jump addresses thus made SemDiff ineffective.
-Another was due to lack of support for less frequent mnemonics, which negatively impact the semantic information extraction thus decreased the accuracy.
+Another was due to lack of support for less frequent mnemonics, which negatively impact the semantic information extraction thus decreased the accuracy.-->

 <!--
 **SemDiff4BinaryDetection/SemDiff4BinaryDetection** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.